Learning the legalities of running a business means introducing yourself to a lot of rules, practices, and terminology that can be somewhat confusing.

 “Protecting your trademark is a really big deal, and it bothers me so much when people don’t act on infringement,” says Christina.
 “You genuinely risk losing your mark by not taking action.
 I always ask, ‘How much money did that cost you, because I’m sure it wasn’t cheap.’
 It’s the equivalent of buying a first-class plane ticket and then not showing up for your flight.”

-Start a unique business on Shopify and try us free for 14 days
+Start a unique business on Shopify and try us free

 💡 Note: Defending your trademark is something that’s best left to the professionals, especially when it comes to contesting a pending trademark application.
 Focus on what you do well—running your business and creating great products—and let the lawyers handle the details of protecting your marks.